Laura Ingalls Wilder's 'Little House on the Prairie' Book Series

 When winter hits, the family is able to live in town at the surveyors’ house which is stocked with food and supplies.
 They befriend Mr. and Mrs. Boast who celebrate Christmas with the Ingalls family and spend the winter with them.
 In the spring, Pa fights to claim a piece of land for his family.
 A few months later, the family moves back to the shanty which Pa turns into their permanent home, and the story ends with the hope that they will settle in and thrive in the Dakota territory.

-- Trivia: Many events are left out of the “Little House” series due to their dark nature, primarily when the family lived in Burr Oak, IA.
+Many events are left out of the “Little House” series due to their dark nature, primarily when the family lived in Burr Oak, IA.
 This was a very hard time for the Ingalls family.
 Ma and the girls came down with scarlet fever, resulting in Mary’s blindness, baby Charles died of unknown causes on their uncle’s farm at the age of nine months, and they lived near some dangerous people.
-It was discovered that Laura once wrote about a family of serial killers who lived nearby and had murdered entire families.

 The Long Winter